SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 messages from a majority of its internal acceptors and decided to put `'Cornell'` into slot `ZERO` and it's now up to the learners to figure out the acceptors' decision._

-Regardless of anyone’s personal feelings, it was an extremely risky decision.
-No one even in my high school had successfully entered an Ivy League’s engineering school. _If college admission were a machine learning optimization game, my decision would be overridden with only one epoch of gradient descent, given a big pile of historical data against me._ Yet I recklessly went ahead, gambled and triumphed.
+Regardless of anyone's personal feelings, it was an extremely risky decision.
+No one even in my high school had successfully entered an Ivy League's engineering school. _If college admission were a machine learning optimization game, my decision would be overridden with only one epoch of gradient descent, given a big pile of historical data against me._ Yet I recklessly went ahead, gambled and triumphed.
 However, it was a little sad to learn that the same story could not be replicated by